School holidays

 In both systems, school holidays in Singapore remain the same, however, there are differences between term and administrative dates, as well as institution-specific days off.

-When are the public school holidays in Singapore?
+When are the school holidays in Singapore in 2025?

 Public schools in Singapore run four terms per year, with at least a week-long break in between.
-Here are the 2024 term dates for public primary and secondary institutions:
+Here are the 2025 term dates:

 While Singapore offers excellent public schools, many expat families prefer to enroll their children in international schools.
 These institutions offer a diverse student body, education in different languages, and various curricula.